espocrm/documentation/development/api/attachment.md

 #### Example (File type)

-The attachment will be stored in the field of *File* type.
+The attachment to be stored in the field of *File* type.

 Payload:
 ```json